StarPlayrX/Virtual-Multi-Mouse/README.md

 Virtual Multi-Mouse natively supports relative usb devices this includes mouse, trackballs and spinners.
 Currently, we do not support devices which are multi-touch trackpads, lightguns and touch screens.
 These are absolute usb devices.
 There is a slow down when combining absolute Apple Magic Trackpads with relative mice.
 For this one reason absolute devices are ignored.

 Virtual Multi-Mouse reviews all mouse indices upon startup.
 This includes its own index, all relative devices, all absolute devices.
 When a game starts, Batocera inserts its own virtual mouse-keyboard called "evmapy".
 It will always consume the next available slot.
 This is mostly harmless and usually gets added at the end, but if you remove any usb device, evampy on the next game will take the first available position.
-VMM keeps an eye on evampy's whereabouts.

 ## 🐭👾🖲️ Ready to Enter the Multi-Verse?